Can't upgrade right now? You can find older versions of ReGraph here.

 To enable unlock the new APIs,

-place your existing label or font icon inside a label
+place your existing label or font icon inside a label property array of objects, for example:

 label: [ { text: 'label' }, { fontIcon: { text: '☺︎' } } ]